kejones8/ncsu-landis-ii-hpc/README.md

 # 1. Build a Singularity Image (.sif)

 If intersted in only NECN 6.9 & SCRPPLE 3.2, the image in the google drive folder should work.
 Otherwise, steps below to help build your own image with customized extensions.
+In the google drive folder, the .sdef provided was used to build the .sif.

 ## Getting Singularity Installed & .sdef formatted
 a) An .sdef file is used to build the .sif.
-The [.sdef used](https://github.com/kejones8/ncsu-landis-ii-hpc/blob/main/working_hpc_landis-ii.sdef) is stored in this repo.

 b) Building the .sif from an .sdef requires installing singularity, which must occur on a LINUX machine with access to /root.
 Options for building a singularity image on local Windows/Mac and Linux below.